F0lak/dm_open_ref/ref/notes/pixel-movement.md

 Note: This means if
 an atom is in a turf\'s contents, its loc is *not necessarily* that turf.
-The contents list is made to include \"overhangers\" from another tile for ease of use.
+The contents list is made to include "overhangers" from another tile for ease of use.
 ### Movement